Apply for your unclaimed money

 OR

-Stale cheques, share certificates, debentures, receipts and such pertaining to the unclaimed amounts with the claimant(s) name clearly shown on the document,
+Stale cheques, share certificates, debentures, receipts and such pertaining to the unclaimed amounts with the claimant(s) name clearly shown on the document

 OR

-4. Client authority (third parties only, e.g. agent, legal representative(s)).
-The total amount to be claimed must be stipulated in a cover letter.
+A letter from the lodging business or organisation, which authenticates the claimant(s) as the rightful owner(s) and includes all relevant identifying information, including the exact amount lodged in the claimant(s)'s name.3.
+Client authority (third parties only, e.g. agent, legal representative(s)).
+The total amount to be claimed must be stipulated in a cover letter signed by the claimant(s).
 Alternatively, you can list the entitlements you wish to claim.

 Deceased estate requirements